Nathan Zarcaro

 But how do you know whether refinancing with LendKey is right for you?
 Over the past couple of years, we've gained a lot of experience regarding the various private student loan lenders on the market, and have built a checklist to help you determine whether the LendKey experience is right for you:

-Can your new rate save you money?
+• Can your new rate save you money?
 Remember your primary objective for refinancing.
 You are either looking to reduce your monthly payments, shorten your repayment term, or in some scenarios, both.
 If your goal is to increase your monthly cash flow, you'll want to be sure that your new rate allows you to do this.

-Are you okay without cosigner release?
+• Are you okay without cosigner release?
 The lack of a cosigner release program does not mean that you cannot apply with a cosigner, but rather that once your cosigner is attached to your loan, they may remain there until the loan is successfully repaid.
 If you need a cosigner, you'll need to make sure that he/she is okay this policy.
 Otherwise, you'll likely need to consider another lender.

-Are you willing to work with any participating lenders?
+• Are you willing to work with any participating lenders?
 As a reminder, LendKey is a student loan marketplace that will compare your rates across a number of different participating lenders.
 It is possible that you could end up being quoted a low rate with a local credit union or community bank that you have not heard of before.
 You'll want to make sure you are comfortable with that idea before you proceed.

-Our recommendation goes like this - we like both LendKey and Splash Financial more than other lenders.
+We like both LendKey and Splash Financial more than other lenders.
 But in most instances, it makes sense to simply choose the loan that has both the lowest rates and makes the most sense for you.

 Affiliate marketing disclosure